-The Chancellor's Office has directed districts to prepare a Student Equity Plan (SEP) 2.0 Plan for submission by November 2022.
-A data set, which AVC is now reviewing, was provided to each district to support planning for the new SEP document.
-The latest SEP dashboard (2022) is available at this URL https://public.tableau.com/app/profile/svetlana6591/viz/StudentEquityPlanSEP2022/Overview
+The Chancellor's Office has directed districts to prepare a Student Equity and Achievement Program Plan (SEP) 2.0 Plan for submission by November 2022.
+A data set was provided to each district to support planning for the new SEP document.
+The latest SEP dashboard (2022) is available at this URL